 B. Adjusting Exercise Intensity and Duration to Avoid Overheating:

 During hot weather, it’s important to modify the intensity and duration of your dog’s exercise to prevent overheating.
 Reduce the intensity of activities, such as running or playing fetch, and opt for more relaxed walks or swims.
 Shorten the duration of exercise sessions to prevent exhaustion and allow for plenty of rest breaks in shaded areas.
-Pay attention to your dog’s behavior and signs of fatigue, such as excessive panting or lagging behind, and adjust the activity accordingly.
+Pay attention to your dog’s behaviour and signs of fatigue, such as excessive panting or lagging behind, and adjust the activity accordingly.

 C. Engaging in Alternative Indoor Activities or Games: